UK reaffirms commitment to Iran nuclear deal in call with Trump - May's office

 A senior U.S. administration official said last week that Trump - who has criticised the pact as an “embarrassment” and “the worst deal ever negotiated,” - was expected to decertify Iran’s compliance ahead of an Oct.
 15 deadline.

-“The (prime minister) reaffirmed the UK’s strong commitment to the deal alongside our European partners, saying it was vitally important for regional security,” said a statement from May’s office following the call on Tuesday evening.
+“The (prime minister) reaffirmed the UK’s strong commitment to the deal alongside our European partners, saying it was vitally important for regional security,” said in an emailed statement from May’s office following the call on Tuesday evening.

 “(The prime minister) stressed that it was important that the deal was carefully monitored and properly enforced.”